 The Graduate Division oversees all graduate degree programs at UC Berkeley.
 It is headed by the Dean of the Graduate Division, and is located on the 3rd floor of Sproul Hall.
 The Berkeley School of Education supervises your graduate work, certifies the completion of your program, and recommends conferral of your degree.
 The Graduate Division verifies and confers your degree.
-See <a href="mailto:graduate-g
+See grad.berkeley.edu for details.